ShadowTraffic/shadowtraffic-ai-context/markdown-docs/docs.md

 If ShadowTraffic doesn't create the table exactly as you'd want it, you can override each column using the [`sqlHint`](/function-modifiers/sqlHint) function modifier.
 [Example 2](#overriding-column-types)

-If the table already exists, but you'd like to clear out any existing data, set `tablePolicy` to `dropAndCreate`.
+If the table already exists but you'd like to clear out any existing data, set `tablePolicy` to `dropAndCreate`.
 [Example 3](#automatic-table-truncation)

 ### Manual table control